Jacbo1/Public-Starfall/SafeNet/README.md

 * `safeNet.readQuat()` Reads a quaternion
 * `safeNet.writeStringStream(StringStream)` Writes the given StringStream object.
 Identical to using `safeNet.writeData(ss:getString())`
 * `safeNet.writeHologram(Hologram)` Writes a hologram
 * `safeNet.readHologram(callback or nil)` Reads a hologram.
 If on client and a callback is provided, it will wait for the entity to become valid like net.readEntity(callback)

-[//]: # (Hello)
 Note that it is preferable to use the following functions for writing and reading ints as opposed to `safeNet.writeInt(number n, number bits)`, `safeNet.writeUInt(number n, number bits)`, `safeNet.readInt(number n, number bits)`, or `safeNet.readUInt(number n, number bits)` as those functions call these after checking which one to use.
 * `safeNet.writeInt8(number)` Writes a signed 8 bit int: -127 -> 128
 * `safeNet.readInt8()` Reads a signed 8 bit int: -127 -> 128
 * `safeNet.writeUInt8(number)` Writes an unsigned 8 bit int: 0 -> 255